Teleram: 1980–1985

-In May 1984, they secured exclusive rights from Dulmont Electronic Systems of Australia to distribute the latter's PC-compatible Dulmont Magnum laptop in the United States.
+Also in May 1984, they secured exclusive rights from Dulmont Electronic Systems of Australia to distribute the latter's PC-compatible Dulmont Magnum laptop in the United States.
 Dulmont went under administration in fall 1984, leaving Teleram with no more Magnums to sell.
 Teleram themselves began buckling under financial pressure, caused by competition with the IBM Personal Computer and especially the Tandy Corporation's TRS-80 Model 100.
 The latter, released in 1983, was a battery-powered portable word processor and microcomputer with a form factor resembling Teleram's own offerings but for much less cost.
 Satuloff admitted to a sharp drop in sales from 1983 in an interview with Gannett Westchester in 1984; the company by that point had reduced its payroll down to 32 employees, 12 of which were staffed from their Mamaroneck headquarters.
+In August 1984, it reported $2.9 million in assets and $1.3 million in liabilities.

-Teleram filed for Chapter 11 bankruptcy in September 1985.
-Under massive debt to creditors, a judge ordered the company file Chapter 7 bankruptcy the following November, effectively dissolving the company.
+Despite gaining Reuters as a customer in 1985, Teleram's financial situation had deteriorated so badly that it was forced to file Chapter 11 bankruptcy in September 1985.
+Under massive debt to creditors, a judge converted the Chapter 11 bankruptcy to Chapter 7 the following November, effectively dissolving the company.
 After Teleram folded, Satuloff founded Channel Group, Inc., a computer system and hardware dealer that also provided repairs and replacement parts for the existing base of Teleram customers.
+Channel Group later purchased part of the rights to StarLink from Teleram's shareholders.